schultek/jaspr/packages/jaspr/README.md

 ### Differences to Flutter

 As you might know Flutter renders Widgets by manually painting pixels to a canvas.
-However web-pages with HTML work fundamentally different to Flutters painting approach. `jaspr` embraces these differences in the following ways:
+However rendering web-pages with HTML & CSS works fundamentally different to Flutters painting approach.
+Also Flutter has a vast variety of widgets with different purposes and styling, whereas in html you can uniquely style each html element however you like.

+Instead of trying to mirror every little thing from Flutter, `jaspr` tries to give a general Fluttery feeling by matching features where it makes sense without compromising on the unique properties of the web platform.
+Rather it embraces these differences to give the best of both worlds.

 1. The `build()` method of a `StatelessComponent` or `StatefulComponent` returns an `Iterable<Component>` instead of a single component.
 This is because a HTML element can always have multiple child elements.
-   The recommended way of using this is with a **synchronous generator**.
+   The recommended way of using this is with a [**synchronous generator**](https://dart.dev/guides/language/language-tour#generators).
    Simply use the `sync*` keyword in the method definition and `yield` one or multiple components:

    ```dart
    class MyComponent extends StatelessComponent {
      @override
      Iterable<Component> build(BuildContext context) sync* {
        yield ChildA();